aaryan-mayekar-04/Salary-Prediction-Using-Machine-Learning-Algorithms/README.md

 If you have any questions or suggestions, feel free to reach out.

 ⭐ If you like this project, don’t forget to star the repository!

-Linear and Polynomial Regression provided baseline comparisons.

-Logistic Regression was used for classification-based salary prediction scenarios.